 - Beak malformations: This can be caused by malnutrition, parasites, and other diseases.

-- Kidney disease: Kidney disease in parrots shows up as listlessness, weight loss, swollen joints, difficulty breathing, and weakness
+- Kidney disease: This shows up as listlessness, weight loss, swollen joints, difficulty breathing, and weakness.

 It can be difficult to see the signs of illness in macaws.
 However, there are subtle hints you can look out for:

 - Drooping wings